marcransome/Hubby/README.md

 * [Sparkle](https://github.com/andymatuschak/Sparkle) by Andy Matuschak

 ##License
-Hubby is provided under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
+Hubby is free software and you are welcome to modify or redistribute it under certain conditions.
+See the [GNU General Public License](http://www.gnu.org/licenses/gpl.html) for more details.

 ##Comments or suggestions?
 Email me at [marc.ransome@fidgetbox.co.uk](mailto://marc.ransome@fidgetbox.co.uk) with bugs, feature requests or general comments and follow [@marcransome](http://www.twitter.com/marcransome) for updates.